Kiudang Festival - Brunei News Gazette

 Kiudang Festival

-Various activities are organized for the public participation to enliven the Kiudang Festival which is currently taking place in Gerai Muafakat and the Futsal Court of Kampung Kiudang, Tutong.
-The festival is open until this Sunday, 27th November.
+The Kiudang Festival with a slogan “Siok inda beranti” was organised by the Kampung Kiudang and Padnunok Consultative Council with the cooperation of stakeholders through the whole of nation approach.
+Conducted through three concepts namely recreational, family and bazaar market, the festival aimed to promote the ecotourism products found in Kampung Kiudang as an attractive domestic tourism destination to visit.

-The festival is organized by the kampung Kiudang and Padnunok Consultative Council in collaboration with stakeholders through a national approach.
-The festival is organized through three concepts, namely eco-tourism, family leisure and bazaar.
-Its aims to introduce Kampung Kiudang as an interesting tourist destination.
+The Festival among others filled with a 45-kilometre recreational cycling heading to Tasek Merimbun, family aerobic and 2-kilometre brisk-walk.
+Also held was the ‘Kampungku Parade’ event.
+As the recipient of the ASEAN Standard Community-Based Tourism Award, the Kampung Kiudang Consultative Council is always looking forward, especially exploring the opportunities available by involving the participation of the village community, especially in the tourism industry.

 Source: Radio Television Brunei